 Social Media or Website?
 How To Know Which One Your Business Qualifies For

-For a while, I’ve been observing a very forceful behavior directed at local founders who prefer the comfort of social media over investing in a website.
+For a while, I’ve been observing very forceful behavior directed at local founders who prefer the comfort of social media over investing in a website.
 Intentions aside, force fails because it’s a violation of clear boundaries.
 Can you imagine what it would feel like to have someone jumping through your window after being turned away at the door?
 And it’s completely unavoidable if you understand who your ideal clients are.
 Having a business doesn’t qualify someone to own a website any more than going to church makes someone a Christian.

 These are the blind spots that can easily have web designers and web design enthusiasts probing at the social media situation with the wrong key.
 Click here to learn the 10 things that qualify you to own a website.

 The Marketing Dilemma

 For those hung up on social media, they have a wrong concept of what it means to have a website for their business.
 They consider it more of a liability than an asset.
-(I spoke about why that is, here) Within context, they are absolutely right.
-No clear voice, understanding of what makes them the person to work with, or clarity on who they work best with, their investment will be a complete waste of time!
-But that isn’t their focus.
-Their thoughts reside more around the numerous costs attached, like domain, hosting, design, business email, updates, and more.
+(I spoke about why that is, here).
+Within context, they are absolutely right.
+No clear voice, understanding of what makes them the person to work with, or clarity on who they work best with, their investment will be a complete waste of time if this was the focus.
+But their thoughts reside more around the numerous costs attached, like domain, hosting, design, business email, updates, and more.
 But, being conscious of needing an online presence to keep up with the digital age, they swap marketing their business online for the “convenience” of social media.
 Not discerning that they’ve technically decided to become a squatter or a roadside vendor.